couchbase-examples/atlas-device-sdk-cblite-compare/README.md

 // deleted from the local realm after sync is complete.
 }
 ```
-Couchbase Lite provides no direct API to achieve the same results.
-Instead, a replicator could be configured to only PUSH mode and not pull and then the database documents could be pruned from time to time, or even have the application create a new database at a regular interval depending on the applications need and performance.
+Couchbase Lite does not offer a direct API for certain specific operations.
+Instead, alternatives such as configuring a replicator in PUSH-only mode are available which would only send documents saved to the database to Capella App Services without pulling new documents down to the database.

 ```kotlin
 val replicatorConfig = ReplicatorConfigurationFactory.newConfig(